Discover nature

 Month: Annually in September

-Date: 1-30 September
+Date: 1 to 30 September

 During Biodiversity Month, we encourage you to become a local citizen scientist and participate in the Biodiversity Blitz.
 The Biodiversity Blitz is a friendly competition between participating councils to record the most species in their area.
 We encourage you to contribute to our ongoing knowledge of the natural world.